Lakshay-812/Event-Calendar/README.md

 ## Front-End

 Calendarfx is used to design calendar.
-The main features of our calendar are:
+The main features of our calendar are :

 • Calendar consists of day, week, month, and year view.